 Our journey in wine has led us to the Santa Cruz Mountains, where a deep history of pioneering viticulture and winemaking and a recent wave of growers and wineries with a trajectory of excellence has inspired us to grow grapes and craft wine here.
 In particular, we believe chardonnay, above all other varieties, is able to capture the wide breadth of expressions and great heights possible from the rugged and geologically diverse sites with wildly varying microclimates of the region.

 When local winemakers discuss wines of the Santa Cruz Mountains, they talk in detail of the yet-to-be-formalized subregions of the AVA and we have been careful students of this movement as we work to gain a grasp of such a diverse place.
 These subregions range from the warmer sandy-loam Aptos-Corralitos region in the far south to the white Zyante sands and decomposed granites of Ben Lomond above Santa Cruz to the steep, rocky shale sites of the North Skyline region with its brisk ocean breezes and cool evening fog.
-In the 2018 vintage we explored two of these subregions and for the 2019 vintage we have crafted chardonnay from four subregions and look forward to taking you on this journey of exploration and discovery of the Santa Cruz Mountains through these amazing vineyard sites with their resulting wines.
+In the 2018 vintage we explored two of these subregions and for the 2019 vintage we have crafted six chardonnays from four subregions and look forward to taking you on this journey of exploration and discovery of the Santa Cruz Mountains through these amazing vineyard sites.

 The Origin of Sandar & Hem